Gozar: Moroka Swallows sign Ghanaian striker from Free State Stars | Goal.com

 Moroka Swallows have added Ghanaian striker Daniel Gozar to their squad ahead of the 2020/21 campaign.

-The Dube Birds are preparing for their first season in the Premier Soccer League (PSL) after a five-year hiatus.
+The Dube Birds are preparing for their return to the Premier Soccer League (PSL) after a five-year hiatus.

 The club released the following statement on its official Twitter page on Wednesday afternoon: